 Living With a Roommate, Suitemates, and Hallmates

-This may be the first time you share a small living space, bathroom facilities, and more with another person.
+This may be the first time you share a small living space, a bathroom facility, and more with another person.
 While it can be challenging, it's also an important part of the college experience and can lead to close friendships that last beyond your time at Virginia Tech.
 Below are a few tips on making your roommate experience more rewarding for everyone.

 In order to promote academic success and personal growth, roommates should create a living environment where they can:

 - Read and study free from unreasonable noise and distractions

 - Sleep without undue disturbances from noise, another roommate's guests, etc.

 - Have a clean environment to live in

 - Have access to the room and facilities without pressure from a roommate

 - Host guests, as long as they respect the rights of roommates and other residents